jsonwulff/wordpress-docker/README.md

 ## Usage

 ### Installation script
 You can either run `install.sh` which spins up the containers and perform some cleaning of the wordpress installtion.
 If the automate `WP-cli` installation does not succed it might be due to the fact that the WordPress container hasn't connected to the database yet.
-This can be fixed by inscreasing the sleep time command for `WP-cli`
+This can be fixed by inscreasing the sleep time command for `WP-cli` or run the installation script again.

 ### Start container